A Collaboration between The New Britain Industrial Museum & Central Connecticut State University

 For most of the 20th century the American Dream was outfitted by items that were either made in New Britain, contained New Britain components or made on a New Britain machine.
 The Nuts & Bolts exhibit honors this legacy by combining images of items manufactured in New Britain with the words of people who worked for New Britain manufacturers.

-CCSU writing students conducted and transcribed the interviews and CCSU Graphic / Information Design students photographed items from the museum’s collection and designed the exhibit at Gallery 66 where words and images were combined to communicate what it was like to work in New Britain.
+CCSU writing students conducted and transcribed the interviews and CCSU Graphic / Information Design students photographed items from the museum’s collection.
+The design department also designed the exhibit at Gallery 66 where words and images were combined to communicate what it was like to work in New Britain.

 The Nuts & Bolts exhibit is supported by Connecticut Humanities, a non-profit affiliate of the National Endowment for the Humanities.